qWojtpl/LumberJack/README.md

 - If durability cannot handle any of these, nothing will happen to don't destroy player's axe<br>
 - Unbreaking enchantment affects to durability change<br>
 - If item is unbreakable then nothing will happen to durability<br>
-- Silktouch won't destroy leaves as a block<br>
+- Silktouch will destroy leaves as a block<br>
 - If you have inventory space all wood will be added to your inventory<br>
 - If player is not online or doesn't have space in his inventory, then wood will be dropped<br>
 - YOU CAN get sticks, apples, saplings etc. from leaves, but not directly to your inventory<br>